Christians Divided Over Science Of Human Origins

-HAGERTY: Yeah, many people say that's true, and they say look - the conservatives.
-The ones who read Genesis literally will say look, the science is still emerging.
+HAGERTY: Yeah, many people say that's true, and they say look - the conservatives, the ones who read Genesis literally will say look, the science is still emerging.
 It's way too early to throw out the Garden of Eden.

 Others kind of have a variation of that.
-They say that, okay, maybe there were more than two people, but - maybe there were many more than two people.
+They say that, OK, maybe there were more than two people, but - maybe there were many more than two people.
 Maybe there were 10,000 people.
 But there were two people who made a bad decision.
 They were, say, King and Queen Adam and Eve, right, they made a bad decision.
 They made the choice to eat the apple.
 They made the choice to disobey God.